jdi-docs/jdi-light/source/includes/_documentation.md

 </nav>
 ```

-Breadcrumb is located in the following class: <br>
+Breadcrumb is represented  by the following class: <br>
 - [UIBaseElement](https://jdi-docs.github.io/jdi-light/#uibaseelement)

 Inner elements are represented  by the following class: <br>